 - 2. Animation Movies+

-Great art often comes from great pain and there can be few experiences in the history of mankind more painful, more horrific and more devoid of humanity than the mass murders of the Holocaust.
+Great art often comes from great pain, and there can be few experiences in the history of humanity more painful, more horrific, and more devoid of humanity than the mass murders of the Holocaust.

-There have been few movies that deal with the Holocaust in a way which is so heartachingly beautiful and brilliant- Schindler’s List, The Book Thief and Life is Beautiful deserve more than a mention.
-The Pianist, based on the real-life memoirs of Wladyslaw Szpilman, a polish pianist who survived the Nazi invasion, is right up there among the most thought-provoking Holocaust movies ever made.
-It is harrowing, stunning and cinematically brilliant.
+There have been few movies that deal with the Holocaust in a way which is so heartachingly beautiful and brilliant- Schindler’s List, The Book Thief, and Life is Beautiful to deserve more than a mention.
+The Pianist, based on the real-life memoirs of Wladyslaw Szpilman, a pianist who survived the Nazi invasion, is right up there among the most thought-provoking Holocaust movies ever made.
+It is harrowing, stunning, and cinematically brilliant.

 The Pianist (2002) Official Trailer - Adrien Brody Movie

 The horrors of war, and specifically the Holocaust, are subjects understandably close to the heart for director Roman Polanski’s, who lost his mother and escaped as a child from the Krakow Ghetto.
 But the movie is not only about the storyline.
-It is worth watching for some of the best cinematography ever seen on screen as well as for Adrian Brody’s incredibly moving performance.
-The scenes when he discovers a piano in an abandoned house but is unable to play for fear of being discovered are low-key yet make a big impact.
-While Adrian Brody wasn’t first choice for the role - Polanski actually wanted Joseph Fiennes - it’s hard to see how any other actor could have played the part quite so perfectly.
-Having even gone so far as to starve himself for the role, Brody won Best Actor for his portrayal at the Oscars that year, while The Pianist also scooped Academy Awards for Best Director and Best Adapted Screenplay.
+It is worth watching for some of the best cinematography ever seen on screen and Adrian Brody’s incredibly moving performance.
+The scenes when he discovers a piano in an abandoned house but is unable to play for fear of being found are low-key yet make a significant impact.
+While Adrian Brody wasn’t the first choice for the role - Polanski wanted Joseph Fiennes - it’s hard to see how any other actor could have played the part quite so perfectly.
+Having even gone so far as to starve himself for the role, Brody won Best Actor for his portrayal at the Oscars that year.
+At the same time, The Pianist also scooped Academy Awards for Best Director and Best Adapted Screenplay.